|Dates / Deadlines:|

 SMU-in-Madrid: Advanced Spanish, Literature and Culture is a 5-week immersion program held during SMU's first summer session.
 It is recommended for students who have completed SPAN 2302 and for advanced or bilingual students with a strong interest in Spanish culture and literature.
 Students take two courses and earn six credit hours.

-Program Leadership: Dr. Olga Colbert, Associate Professor of Spanish, is the Program Director.
+Program Faculty: Dr. Olga Colbert, Associate Professor of Spanish, is the Program Director.
 She is a faculty member of SMU's Department of World Languages and Literatures and has been teaching at SMU since 1999.
 A native of Madrid, Dr. Colbert received her Ph.D. in Spanish Literature from Stanford University.

 Contact Information: Dr. Olga Colbert, 214-768-4206, firstname.lastname@example.org